Envirometrix/PredictiveSoilMapping/main.md

 Hard copies of this book from will be made available in early 2019.

-**Cite as**:
+**Cite this as**:

 * Hengl, T., MacMillan, R.A., (2019). **Predictive Soil Mapping with R**.
-OpenGeoHub foundation, Wageningen, the Netherlands, 340 pages.
+OpenGeoHub foundation, Wageningen, the Netherlands, 420 pages.
 ISBN: 978-0-359-30635-0.

 ## Editors {-}

 [**Tom Hengl**](https://opengeohub.org/people/tom-hengl) is a Senior Researcher and Vice Chair of the OpenGeoHub Foundation / technical director at Envirometrix Ltd.
-He has more than 20 years of experience as an environmental modeler, data scientist and spatial analyst.
+Tom has more than 20 years of experience as an environmental modeler, data scientist and spatial analyst.
-Tom is a passionate advocate for, and supporter of, open data, reproducible science and career development for young scientists.
+He is a passionate advocate for, and supporter of, open data, reproducible science and career development for young scientists.
 He designed and implemented the global [SoilGrids](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169748) data set, partially in response to other well known open data projects such as OpenStreetMap, GBIF, GlobalForestWatch and global climate mapping projects.
 He has taught predictive soil mapping at Wageningen University /